 Socializing calls occur more often between members of the same herd and typically involve softer grunts or low-pitched bellows.
 These calls help maintain group cohesion and allow elk to keep track of one another while grazing or traveling long distances across open terrain.

-Additionally, female elk have been observed making higher pitched chirps or squeaks when interacting with calves; this serves both a communication purpose as well as helping them bond with their young ones.
+Female elk have been observed making higher-pitched chirps or squeaks when interacting with calves, serving as communication and forming a bond with their young ones.

 Vocalizations are an important part of elk behavior, enabling them to interact with each other and identify threats from afar without having to rely solely on physical contact or visual cues.